aileentran/todo/README.md

-# Minimal Todo List🌱
+# Minimalist Todo List🌱
-A minimal todo list with no frills to bog you down.
+A todo list with no frills to bog you down.

 #### About
 Roam was created by Aileen Tran, a developer in the Bay Area.
 Learn more about her on [LinkedIn](https://www.linkedin.com/in/aileentran27/) or visit her [portfolio](https://www.aileentran.dev/).